-Figure 6.16 On Performativity Shop Entry, Courtesy of the Walker Art Center
+Figure 6.25 On Performativity Shop Entry, Courtesy of the Walker Art Center

 Its inclusion on the Walker Shop, amongst print publications, increases the visibility of the online catalogue, but also infuses it with a certain degree of institutional and scholarly authority.
 Unlike print publications delivered by the Walker, however, the Living Collections "were not bound by the limitations of a print piece," in terms of budgeting, timing, and the restrictions on incorporating new media typologies.

-561 the institutional reputation, at large (or "the Walker brand").
-562 On Performativity featured essays by individuals who Crosby identified as "more established scholars."
-563 The Walker also "took great pains to make sure the publication" appeared "like a scholarly, reliable source."
-564 In 2009, Kathleen Fitzpatrick posited that publishing online, and "in the open," provided a potential alternative to traditional peer review processes, and although the Walker still subscribes to the argument that "power and prestige" guarantees scholarly credibility, they were also experimenting with a more "open" model in terms of access and review.
-565
+Crosby reported that exhibition catalogues at the Walker do not, generally, undergo a traditional peer review process.
+Still, he feels that the LCC catalogues are considered scholarly because of the perceived authority of the authors and editors (often well-known curators), and the institutional reputation, at large (or "the Walker brand").
+On Performativity featured essays by individuals who Crosby identified as "more established scholars."
+The Walker also "took great pains to make sure the publication" appeared "like a scholarly, reliable source."
+In 2009, Kathleen Fitzpatrick posited that publishing online, and "in the open," provided a potential alternative to traditional peer review processes, and although the Walker still subscribes to the argument that "power and prestige" guarantees scholarly credibility, they were also experimenting with a more "open" model in terms of access and review.